 Infection Prevention & Control Resources (IPCR) is a consulting service providing training in infection prevention and control specific to long-term care.
 Dolly Greene and Nancy Parris are the founding partners of IPCR.
 Both have extensive experience working in Infection Prevention and Control and in teaching fundamentals and advanced courses.
 They have been invited guest speakers at national and international professional conferences and have participated in research studies, published articles and authored book chapters.
 They have lobbied Congress, California Health and Labor Committee and the Occupational Health and Safety Administration (OSHA) for regulatory changes affecting healthcare practices.

-Dolly Greene is a registered nurse who has worked in the field of Infection Prevention and Control for over 25 years and is a nationally recognized leader in long-term care infection prevention.
+Dolly Greene is a registered nurse, with a Bachelor of Science in Nursing, who has worked in the field of Infection Prevention and Control for over 25 years and is a nationally recognized leader in long-term care infection prevention.
 She is nationally board-certified in infection control (CIC).
 She was the recipient of the Society of Healthcare Epidemiologists of America (SHEA) Advanced Practice IP Award in 2013.

 Nancy Parris is a registered nurse and a registered healthcare information administer, with a Master of Public Health in Epidemiology.
 She has worked in the field of Infection Prevention and Control for over 35 years.
 She is nationally board-certified in infection control (CIC) and healthcare quality (CPHQ).
 In 2017 Nancy was inducted as a Fellow of the Association for Professionals in Infection Control and Epidemiology (FAPIC), a distinction of honor for infection preventionists who are not only advanced practitioners of infection prevention practice, but also leaders within the field.